Indian National Space Promotion and Authorisation Centre: Functions

-IN–SPACe will act as a link between the ISRO and private sector companies, assessing "how best to utilise India’s space resources and increase space-based activities."
+IN-SPACe will act as a link between the ISRO and private sector companies, assessing "how best to utilise India’s space resources and increase space-based activities."
 The centre will evaluate demands of private sector companies—including educational institutes—and will find ways to attune their demands, in consultation with ISRO.
 Sivan told that the centre's decisions would be binding on both ISRO and private sector organisations.
 The space sector was earlier regulated by ISRO, but, now the organisation will focus on its core activity of research and development.

 Ground station as a service

 The viability of Ground Station As a Service (GSaaS) for the private sector on ISRO property is being investigated by IN-SPACe.
 Ground station operations will be outsourced by GSaaS to specialized service providers who charge a subscription fee or pay-per-use for a variety of services.
 It would result in reduced requirements for housing several stations at the same location, financial advantages, resource efficiency, improved service coverage, and cooperative innovation.
 Dhruva Space's application to offer GSaaS services was approved by IN-SPACe.
 Six ground stations in VHF and UHF bands, as well as two in S and/or X bands, have been designed and constructed by the startup.
-Azista BST Aerospace has also been authorized by IN-SPACe to establish a ground station in the UHF frequency band.
+Azista Aerospace has also been authorized by IN-SPACe to establish a ground station in the UHF frequency band.
 In addition to offering GSaaS for operations and data receipt from remote-sensing satellites to both Indian and foreign clients, Azista BST Aerospace will service its satellites.

 Investment fund

-In February 2025, IN–SPACe announced a ₹500 crore Technology Adoption Fund (TAF), which will be used to assist space technology companies, with a focus on assisting startups and MSMEs in developing commercially-viable products.
+In February 2025, IN-SPACe announced a ₹500 crore Technology Adoption Fund (TAF), which will be used to assist space technology companies, with a focus on assisting startups and MSMEs in developing commercially-viable products.

 Satellite bus as a service

-In April 2025, IN–SPACe launched the Satellite Bus as a Service (SBaaS) initiative.
+In April 2025, IN-SPACe launched the Satellite Bus as a Service (SBaaS) initiative.
 The SBaaS initiative provides a pathway for private sector Indian space companies to design and develop small satellite bus platforms for hosted payload uses.
 The SBaaS initiative also aims to reduce India's dependence on importing foreign satellite-bus platforms.

 Organisation

-According to Secretary (Space) and chairman of ISRO, K. Sivan, IN–SPACe is an autonomous body with its own board—with some members from the private sector and industry —and chairperson.
+According to Secretary (Space) and chairman of ISRO, K. Sivan, IN-SPACe is an autonomous body with its own board—with some members from the private sector and industry —and chairperson.
 Dr. Pawan Kumar Goenka, is the Chairman of IN-SPACe.
 The centre have three directorates namely Promotion, technical and Program Management and Authorisation.